Article

 Be prepared for continuing reforms in privacy and online safety

-In addition, organisations and especially social media companies and digital service providers should familiarise themselves with the latest developments including the Australian Government’s recent announcement on trialling age assurance technology to protect children from harmful content and introducing legislation to criminalise the creation and non-consensual distribution of deepfake pornography.
+In addition, organizations and especially social media companies and digital service providers should familiarise themselves with the latest developments including the Australian Government’s recent announcement on trialling age assurance technology to protect children from harmful content and introducing legislation to criminalise the creation and non-consensual distribution of deepfake pornography.
 In addition, the upcoming Federal Court hearing testing the limits of the removal notice regime under the Online Safety Act in Australia will be of great interest both locally and globally.
 The Australian government has repeatedly demonstrated a willingness to introduce new and innovative laws to regulate emerging digital and cybersecurity issues, sometimes with unintended consequences for the broader business ecosystem.
 It is important to stay close to the reforms and understand the impact on your operations.

 Tara Li, a trainee solicitor at our Hong Kong office, also contributed to this article.